muvox-io/euphonium/docs/technical/adding-new-plugin.md

 The `berry` and `luaEventsBus` are used to communicate with the application layer, as illustrated below.

+### Driver Layer Plugins in Brief

+Driver layer plugins (drivers, really) implement platform specific features and are located in the platform specific `target/[platform]` directories.
+For example, the I2C driver for the ESP32 is contained in the `target/esp32/app/main/driver` directory.
+Drivers are used to expose platform specific features (e.g. I2C) to the application layer.

-## Communication between Application Layers
+# Communication between Euphonium Layers

-### Communication from Web Forms to Application Layer Plugins
+## Communication from Web Forms to Application Layer Plugins

 The web forms in the settings section of the app communicate to the application layer via HTTP requests made to the `/plugins/:name` endpoint.
 When a `POST`